 Manifestly Illegal Content

 Strava is not a place to share illegal content.
-Furthermore, we do not allow the posting, sharing or dissemination of content that is manifestly illegal—meaning, where it is evident to a layperson, without any substantive analysis, that the content is illegal—such as:
+Furthermore, we do not allow the posting, sharing or dissemination of content that is manifestly illegal—meaning content that is obviously illegal.
+This includes content such as:

 We will take a number of factors into consideration when determining a proportionate enforcement action, such as:

-• The frequency and timing of the content and behavior;
+- The frequency and timing of the content and behavior; and

-• Sharing videos, either original content or previously existing, containing child sexual abuse material;
+- Sharing photos or videos containing child sexual abuse material;

-• Advocating for the death of people based on a protected category, such as religious affiliation, nationality, gender identity, etc.
+- Advocating for the death of people based on a protected category, such as religious affiliation, nationality, gender identity, etc.; and

-• Supporting terrorism acts in text form, such as sharing manifestos, symbols and other related media.
+- Supporting terrorism acts, such as sharing manifestos, symbols and other related media.

 Manifestly Unfounded Complaints